-I maintain it is the time for fast food with a clear conscience.
-I like to rationalize it this way.
-I could be on an expensive vacation somewhere, spending oodles of money.
-But since I am still home, dealing with all the cares of home, then I will take my own sort of mini-vacation — from the kitchen.
+I maintain that this is the time for fast food with a clear conscience.
+I like to rationalize it this way: I could be on an expensive vacation somewhere, spending oodles of money.
+But since I am still home, dealing with all the cares of home, then I will take my own sort of mini-vacation – from the kitchen.

 Well, you could argue that I have more time to cook, but I counter that I have less inclination, if that is possible.
 Besides, I am out and about, at the beach, on the road.
-It’s time to live on made-to-order sandwiches, Mexican food and soda pop at least three times a week.
+It’s time to live on big burgers, Mexican food and lemonade at least three times a week.

-In my further defense, I will say that during the school year, when life is regimented, I was known as the vitamin pill drill sergeant and the green vegetable queen.
-I never had any compunction about denying my children anything palatable unless they had choked down some zucchini or broccoli first.
+In my further defense, I will say that during the school year, when life is regimented, I am the vitamin-pill drill sergeant and the green-vegetable queen.
+I never had any compunctions about browbeating my children and denying them anything palatable unless they choke down some zucchini or broccoli first.

-But when you do summer, do it with gusto and the main rule is that there are fewer rules.
-Breakfast, eaten by my champion sleepers at around 11 a.m., ranges from cold pizza to cold cereal.
-It is based on the well-known dietary laws of whatever is closest when they open the refrigerator.
+Because I can sleep in, breakfast is always on the menu, from cold pizza to cold cereal.
+It is based on the well-known dietary laws of whatever is closest when you open the refrigerator.

 Occasionally, at some point in the summer hiatus, I am stricken with a wave of nostalgia and I will actually peel, boil, mix and bake the picnic fare that made my childhood summer’s memorable.
-For me it was homemade potato salad, barbecued chicken and chocolate cake with fudge icing.
-It will never taste as good as it did when mom made it because I don’t risk our lives like she did.
-I fear the key to that flavorful potato salad was that it was just this side of bursting out in salmonella.
+For me, it was homemade potato salad, burgers (now turkey) with everything and chocolate cake with fudge icing.
+It will never taste as good as when Mom made it, since I am a food coward.
+I think they key to her flavorful potato salad was that it was just this side of bursting out in salmonella.
+The hamburger meat sat out by the grill for longer than we would ever permit in these days of E. coli awareness.
 But if our generation has learned anything, it’s that almost everything good is bad for you.

 So it’s back to basics.
-Tonight, hoagies and watermelon.
-And in my house, ketchup is still a vegetable.
+Tonight, hot dogs, beans and watermelon.
+And in my house, ketchup can still be a vegetable.